liampc/100-days-of-code/log.md

 ## Day 19, 20: Oct 28, 29 2020

 Follow tutorial on django apis, was able to learn how to create and display apis.
 Practice creating and modifying user accounts in my attendance project.
 Do a section of practical python, practice solving python challenges.

+## Day 21,22: Oct 31, 2020

+Not so productive these past 2 days.
+Yesterday, we went out to buy groceries and wasnt able to follow my routine.
+Today, I tried to follow the video tutorial on how to deploy django app to heroku, I wasnt able to finish it because my app is different from the tutorial but I learned today more about the step by stpe process without using pipenv.